bluehabit/BlogPosts/CSS/CSS Only Animations.md

 As you may have noticed, these SVGs in there default state are huge.
 We will go ahead and start working directly with the individual SVGs now.
 Lets shrink their `width` and `height` to `90px` and set their fill color to `white`. `Fill` to set the color of SVG paths, instead of using properties such as `background-color`.
 Lastly we will add a bit of breathing room between the two clouds using `margin-left: 50px`.

 Notice how we are selecting these elements with a combinator as discussed earlier.
-We aer selecting the `.weather` container and all of its direct children of type `svg` with the `>` symbol.
+We are selecting the `.weather` container and all of its direct children of type `svg` with the `>` symbol.

 ```
 .weather > svg {